MihaiElisei/GenderEqualityInTech/README.md

 ## **Introduction**

 This project aims to help address the gender gap issue of women in tech.
-Women are dropping out of tech and STEM subjects very early in their education.
+Women are dropping out of tech and STEM subjects very early on in their education.
 This project will allow women who are currently working in tech to volunteer their time to mentor girls and women who are currently studying tech and STEM subjects in high school and university.

 ## **Table of contents**